amelia-bryant/SMII/tutorial_sheets/06_3D_dynamics.md

 \end{bmatrix} \text{kgm}^2
 $$

-The bar is stationary relative to an inertial reference frame when the force F=12k N is applied at the right end of the bar.
+The bar is stationary relative to an inertial reference frame when the force F=12k (Newtons) is applied at the right end of the bar.
 No other forces or couples act on the bar.
 Determine

 **(a)** The bar’s angular acceleration relative to the inertial reference frame. <br>
 **(b)** The acceleration of the right end of the bar relative to the inertial reference frame at the instant the force is applied.